probmods/probmods2/solutions/14-bayesian-data-analysis.md

 viz.scatter(bestFitModelPredictions, dataSummary(data))
 ~~~~

+### h)

-H. What can you conclude about the two ways of looking at parameters in this model's case?
+> What can you conclude about the two ways of looking at parameters in this model's case?
 Do you think the model is relatively robust to different parameter settings?

+Setting the parameters to just the modes changes the model fit.
+The fit is a lot better when we fit all the paramters at once.
+Some of the relationships between those parameters matter, in a way that we haven't really captured in the strucutre of our model.